nowaproj/docs/docs/ui/groups.md

 ```
 1. What is grouping in Nowa?
 2. how to create a group (Stack, Column, Raw)
-3. How to change the axis alighment.
+3. How to change the axis alignment.
 ```
 You can also watch the following tutorial on youtube: [Discover GROUPS in NOWA](https://www.youtube.com/watch?v=g9JobVIPRlM).